NeedFrench

 19. Intransigeant(e) – Inflexible: Someone who is unwilling to compromise or adapt their stance.

-See also Ways to Say "Good Luck" in French
+See also Prepositions of Time in French

 Related Posts